 Proton Therapy for Sarcoma

-Proton therapy is an advanced treatment option that precisely delivers radiation to the size, shape and depth of your tumor.
-This approach allows your doctor to radiate the cancer while limiting damage to the surrounding tissue.
-For this reason, proton therapy is particularly good for treating tumors near healthy organs, including sarcomas.
+Proton therapy is an advanced treatment that delivers radiation to the exact size, shape and depth of your tumor.
+It lets your physician treat your cancer while helping to protect nearby tissue.
+This makes proton therapy a good option for treating tumors near healthy organs, including sarcomas.

 Call for More Information